Joacotoledo97/expense-tracker/README.md

-# expense-tracker
+# Personal expense tracker (expense-tracker)

-This project is about an app that let you track and check your personal expenses
+This project is about an app that let you track and check your personal expenses.